Moshidora: Anime

 In October 2010, the Japanese public broadcaster NHK announced that a 10-episode anime television series based on the novel would begin airing on its network starting in March 2011.
 Due to the 2011 Tōhoku earthquake and tsunami, the series was delayed from its original airdate and aired between April 25, 2011, and May 6, 2011, instead.
 Aimed at men and women in their 30s and 40s, the anime series is produced by Production I.G under the direction of Takayuki Hamana.
 The series' screenplay is by Jun'ichi Fujisaku while Jun Sato composes the music.
 The opening theme is "Dream Note" (夢ノート, Yume Nōto) performed by azusa and the closing theme is "I Love You" (大好きだよ, Daisuki dayo) performed by momo.

 Episode list

 Live-action film

 A film adaption starring actress Atsuko Maeda as the lead role of Minami Kawashima was released in Japanese theatres on June 4, 2011.
-Over 30 companies bid for the novel's film rights.
-It debuted on the 4th position in the Japanese box office with a total gross of US$2,232,675 on its debut weekend.
+Over 30 companies bid for the novel's film rights, and it debuted on the 4th position in the Japanese box office with a total gross of US$2,232,675 on its debut weekend.
 The original soundtrack was released by Sony Music Entertainment on June 1, 2011.